 Is Mint by Intuit really free?
 The surprising answer is yes.
 You don’t have to pay a dime and don’t have to input credit card information to use their software.

-There are additional services you can pay for, such as their three bureau credit score and monitoring products, but you don’t have to sign up for it to access Mint.
+There are additional services you can pay for, such as their three-bureau credit score and monitoring products, but you don’t have to sign up for them to access Mint.

 How Does Mint Make Their Money?

 Mint makes money in a few ways.
 First, you can upgrade from your free credit score to an Equifax three credit bureau credit report and credit score.
 Doing this will cost you $16.99 per month.

 Unfortunately, the credit scores are based on the Equifax Credit Score model, not FICO Score.
 You can get your credit reports for free once per year from AnnualCreditReport.com.
 You can get credit reports and scores for free from many other places, too.
 I can’t recommend paying for this.